jd-solanki/vue-framework-guidelines/README.md

 - Use `oklch` color format for better HDR colors
 - Use `color-mix` instead of opacity based color shades.
+- If possible distribute component/lib styles seperately as package (like preset/plugin) so users can set different styles for components if needed.
+Agencies can even create their personal preset for custom styling without worrying about breaking the components.

 ## Documentation